BeanieODM/beanie/docs/batteries/queue.md

 ### Expire time

-You can specify the time after which the task will be removed from the queue if it is not finished or failed.
-It is controlled by default by the `expireAfterSeconds` index.
-By default, it is set to 24 hours.
+You can specify the time after which the task will be removed from the queue, even if it is not finished or has failed.
+This is controlled by the expireAfterSeconds index, which is set to 24 hours by default.
+Finished or failed tasks are not immediately removed from the queue.
+They are removed after the expiration time.
+You can manually delete them using the delete() method.

 ```python
 from pymongo import ASCENDING